 By contrast, the fifth “Die Hard” film is considerably less thrilling because it doesn’t really contain these elements.
 The main character is clearly shown to be immune to danger (eg: he can fall through several layers of scaffolding, crouch next to explosions etc… with barely a scratch).
 Likewise, whenever he is faced with adversity, he often just mindlessly shoots his way out of it, with very little in the way of strategy or planning.
 It really isn’t a very gripping film, even though the action scenes are designed to look “spectacular”.

 So, a truly gripping action scene in a thriller story needs to be like a dangerous, difficult puzzle.
 It needs to be a challenge that the main character can’t solve by just mindlessly shooting or punching their way out of it.
 They actually need to use their brain in order to escape a dangerous situation.

 Although the action/thriller genre has a reputation for being “mindless” or “stupid”, this couldn’t be further from the truth.
 A truly compelling action scene is much more about intelligent puzzle solving than about explosions, car chases etc… It is about watching the main character find some clever way out of a dangerous situation that can’t be resolved with mindless brute force alone.

 So, think of the action scenes in your thriller story as puzzles for your main character to solve, and you’ll end up with a much more gripping story.

-Anyway, I hope that this was useful 🙂
+Sorry for the short and repetitive article, but I hope that it was useful 🙂